GradeForest/gradeforest.github.io/_pages/about.md

 - AI use in education (course design, automated assessment, feedback and chatbots, prompting).
 - AI use in academia (research, data analysis, script programming).
-- Agile Team Based Learning (ATBL), which integrates Team Based and Project Based learning with an interative, agile prototyping.
+- Agile Team Based Learning (ATBL), which integrates Team Based and Project Based learning with an iterative, agile prototyping.